PrivateAIM/node-hub-api-adapter/README.md

 ## Description

-Service that proxies certain resources from the Hub Core API (projects, analysis, nodes) and queries other node services (Results, Pod Orchestration, Data) for the Node UI.
+Service that proxies certain resources from the Hub Core API (projects, analysis, nodes) and queries other node services (Results, Pod Orchestration, Kong) for the Node UI.
 Needs to check for authorization, e.g. analysis should only be allowed to see other nodes participating in the current analysis.

 ## Testing